hpc/charliecloud/doc/faq.rst

-What’s happening is bind-mount trickery. :code:`ch-run` creates a side directory on the overlaid tmpfs, bind-mounts the existing contents of (host path) :code:`/var/tmp/images/mnt` onto newly-created mount points in this new directory (up to a limit, hence the warning and :code:`0` is missing), and then bind-mounts this new (writeable!) directory on top of :code:`/var/tmp/images/mnt`. *Now* we can
+What’s happening is bind-mount trickery. :code:`ch-run` creates a side directory on the overlaid tmpfs, bind-mounts the existing contents of (host path) :code:`/var/tmp/images/mnt` to newly-created mount points in this new directory (up to a limit, hence the warning and :code:`0` is missing), and then bind-mounts this new (writeable!) directory on top of :code:`/var/tmp/images/mnt`. *Now* we can